Yates Dynamic Lifter Organic Plant Food

 Snails and slugs can come out of hiding in autumn and devour precious young seedlings overnight.
 Protect plants using Yates Blitzem Slug Snail Pellets, which attract and kill snails and slugs.
 Begin liquid feeding every two to three weeks after seeds have germinated using Yates Thrive Fish Blood Bone Plant Food Concentrate, which encourages healthy leaf growth and lots of beautiful flowers.

 Citrus are handsome ornamental trees – with glossy green foliage, scented white blossoms and colourful fruit – a fabulous choice to display in large pots.
-Here are our top tips for keeping potted citrus trees healthy and productive.
+And it's a great time to pot one up for yourself.

 Share